Learning hub · new lessons weekly

 Do first, understand second

 Every lesson starts with a hands-on task.
 Theory arrives as explanation, not prerequisite.
-You'll touch real tools from day one.

 03